SteveBarnett/Writing-Workshops-and-Talks/README.md

     - Have something to complete or fill in.
     - Frame it.
 Have an agenda, outline, overview.
     - Pull the whole thing together with a narrative.
-- **Do-able**
+- **Practical**
     - Show how to get started with small wins that stack up and lead to big ones.
+    - Do the work.
+Tell learners to bring their stuff.
-    - Provide a toolkit with actionable steps.
-Be clear on what to do next.
+    - Provide a toolkit with clear, actionable, steps.
-    - Make it repeatable, regular, ritual.
 - **Empathetic**
     - Understand why the change is difficult and frustrating.
 It takes time and needs supports.
     - Understand both sides.
 The pros and cons.
     - Make the change sufficiently alluring.
+- **Nudging**
+  - Use anchoring
+  - Use loss aversion
+  - Use availability bias
+  - Use mere measurement effect (ask, for details)
+- **Entrenched**
+  - Make it repeatable, regular, ritual.
+  - Help them establish habits.
+  - Make concrete plans.
+Use WOOP (Wish, Outcome, Obstacle, Plan) or 5Ws and 1H.